kubesphere/website/content/en/docs/workspace-administration/upload-helm-based-application.md

 weight: 9200
 ---

 KubeSphere provides full lifecycle management for applications.
-Among others, workspace administrators can upload or create new app templates and test them quickly.
+Among other things, workspace administrators can upload or create new app templates and test them quickly.
 Furthermore, they publish well-tested apps to [App Store](../../application-store/) so that other users can deploy them with one click.
 To develop app templates, workspace administrators need to upload packaged [Helm charts](https://helm.sh/) to KubeSphere first.

 This tutorial demonstrates how to develop an app template by uploading a packaged Helm chart.